dzackgarza/Notes/Class_Notes/2021/Spring/HomologicalAlgebra/HomologicalAlgebra.md

 So we will assume that all filtrations are exhaustive.
 :::

-:::{.theorem title="Construction of a Spectral Sequence"}
+:::{.theorem title="Construction of the spectral sequence of a filtration"}
 A filtration $F$ of $C\in \Ch(\rmod)$ determines a spectral sequence starting with
 \[
 E_{p, q}^0 { F_p C_{p+q} \over F_{p-1} C_{p+q} } && E_{p ,q}^1 = H_{p+q}(E^0_{p, *})